captainrobbo/wikijstest/test-plan/cms/signup.md

 # 1.2 Signing Up
 The sign up process is very quick and easy.

-From the home page, or any of the pages that you found yourself on the website, there will be a button at the top right of the screen that reads *"LOGIN/SIGNUP"*.
+From the home page *data.opentrack.run*, or any of the pages that you find yourself on the website, there will be a button at the top right of the screen that reads *"LOGIN/SIGNUP"*.
 Click this and you will be taken to the following sign-up screen.

 If it shows your name or account name then you already have an account and are logged in.